 What Happens When You Receive an ACH/EFT Chargeback?

 The merchant has 14 days to respond with a signed contract or agreement stating that this payment is valid.
 The burden of proof is with the merchant to prove the customer signed an agreement authorizing them to debit the customer’s account.

 Again, if you’re billing with Member Solutions, we send the bank a copy of the contract or agreement with the checking account or savings account information with a signature in hopes that the bank is satisfied with the proof we have provided.

 In most cases, this will save a chargeback.
 If there is no proof sent in the 14 days, the payment will be charged back.
-This is just another reason for why it is important to establish that relationship with your customer.
+This is just another reason it is important to establish that relationship with your customer.a

 Make Sure Your Membership Agreements Contain Important Information

-Your membership contracts or agreements should show the cardholder’s name, address, and phone number.
-It also needs clear contract terms and a concise cancellation/refund policy.
-Be sure you have an authorized cardholder signature—and at a minimum—the last four digits visible of the credit card number that is tied to the disputed charge.
+Your membership contracts or agreements should show the cardholder’s name, address, and phone number, and include clear and concise terms and the cancellation/refund policy.
+Be sure you have an authorized cardholder signature, and at minimum, the last four digits visible of the credit card number that is tied to the disputed charge.
 These things make a successful attempt at avoiding a chargeback.

 Good luck and strive to be chargeback free!